simplyboo6/Vimtur/README.md

 * Thumbnail generation for all media
 * Auto-transcode videos for web-browser compatibility
 * Electron support
+* Import and export database to JSON format

 ## Notes
 * Requires ffmpeg for transcoding and thumbnails (included).
 Requires graphicsmagick for extracting EXIF data.